OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/wcf-and-webclient.md

 * Or *work around the issue by using Fiddler* to make the browser believe that your server allows cross-domain requests.
 This is obviously only for development, not for use in production.
 To do so, follow the steps described [here](fiddler-enable-cors.html).

+[Here](https://doc.opensilver.net/documentation/how-to-topics/browser-with-arguments.html) is how to launch OpenSilver project in Browser using custom arguments

 ### To add CORS to your web service (recommended), simply follow these steps: